almasgai/Site/content/posts/rc-car.md

 circuits and embedded systems.
 This will come handy in future Arduino-based projects that I will do and for a course I'm taking next semester called the Internet of Things.

-I was also the group leader because it was originally my idea.
+I was also the group leader.
 This meant that I would do my fair share of the work but also do a lot of the tedious and administrative work as well.
 I was held responsible for keeping minutes during group meetings and reporting to my professor to keep him in the loop of things.
 It also meant that I made sure everyone was doing their work which admittedly was pretty easy since everyone in my group was amicable and hard working.

 ## Pitfalls & Obstacles